 “The next normal is all about hybrid working moving to the mainstream as we respond, redesign and reinvent – flexible working across multiple locations, with immersive, productive workspaces that accommodate the working style of every employee,” he added.

-In many respects, the coronavirus has accelerated trends that were already there but forced many people to reassess their approach to work given the extreme restrictions on travel, spending time in shared office space, visiting customers and attending events.
+In many respects, the coronavirus has accelerated trends that were already happening, forcing many people to reassess their approach to work given the extreme restrictions on travel, spending time in shared office space, visiting customers and attending events.

 “Technology has a big role to play in creating the next normal, powering new workflows between people and places and enabling seamless communication and collaboration so virtual teams are motivated and engaged,” said Jones.
 “If we respond, redesign and reinvent, we can meet challenges head-on and constantly evolve with any changes we may face.”